 Much like most of the season, the Spanish Grand Prix qualifying belonged to the Williams with the other cars also participating.
 Only Schumacher could go anywhere closer and even took provisional pole.
 But the pace of the Williams was too much for the Ferrari to tackle.
 Michael did an excellent job with his final timing being just under a second off Damon Hill’s pole time.
 That said, the rest of the cars were more than a second and a half off Hill’s pace.
 As usual, Schumacher produced something out of the ordinary to take P3.

 Most of the qualifying was a Williams affair with Damon Hill and Jacques Villeneuve trading quick laps.
 Damon Hill eventually took pole about 0.4 seconds ahead of Villeneuve.
 The Williams’ pace, as well as reliability, had ensured them a couple of 1-2 finishes already, so Michael had a huge task of not only fighting his main title rival, Damon Hill, but also his teammate Jacques Villeneuve.

 As most had expected, the Spanish GP was wet, but nobody knew for how long or how much.
-The race witnessed one of the heaviest downpour even before the race started.
-The conditions were ideal for levelling the competition and therefore, allowing the better driver to rule.
+It witnessed one of the heaviest downpours even before the race started.
+The conditions were ideal for levelling the competition and therefore allowing the better driver to rule.
 Schumacher did not disappoint.